-FALL 2025 - PUBLIC AND PRIVATE SHOWS FROM EARLY SEPTEMBER UNTIL LATE DECEMBER
+SPRING 2026 - PUBLIC AND PRIVATE SHOWS FROM LATE JANUARY UNTIL LATE MAY

-All our regular public shows are about one hour long and include a 25-min presentation focusing on the current night sky of Central WI (bright stars, constellations, planets, etc.)
+All our regular public shows are about one hour long and include a 25-min presentation focusing on the current night sky of Central WI (bright stars, constellations, planets, etc.), except for ***!

 Junior Scientist programs (the second Sunday of each month, at 3:00PM book reading in SCI A201 and at 3:30PM planetarium program) – recommended age 4+

-Note: Many public planetarium shows will be rented for a fee that ranges between $60-$100 per show.
+Note: All our public shows are free.
+However, many public planetarium shows will be rented for a fee that ranges between $60-$100 per show.
 Donations of $1-$2 per attendee will be greatly appreciated to allow us to continue these public programs for our community of all ages.

 The Allen F. Blocher Planetarium is located in the Science Building on the UW-Stevens Point main campus.